 There are three main steps in the proposed approach.
-First, the ranges of values that the parameters of affine transformation can assume are estimated.
-We have developed a methodology based on singular-value decomposition (SVD) [9] and interval arithmetic (IA) [10] for this.
+First, the ranges of values that the parameters of affi ne transformation can assume are estimated.
+We have developed a methodology based on Singular Value Decomposition (SVD) [8] and Interval Arithmetic (IA) [9] for this.
 Second, the space of parameters is sampled.
-For each set of sampled parameters, an affine transformation is defined which is applied on the known view to generate a new view.
+For each set of sampled parameters, an affi ne transformation is defined which is applied on the known view to generate a new view.
 We will be referring to these views as transformed views.
-The transformed views are then used to train a single-layer neural network (SL-NN) [11].
-Given the image coordinates of the points of the object in the transformed view, the SL-NN learns to predict the parameters of the affine transformation that align the known and unknown views.
+The transformed views are then used to train a Single Layer Neural Network (SL-NN) [10].
+Given the image coordinates of the points of the object in the transformed view, the SL-NN learns to predict the parameters of the affi ne transformation that align the known and unknown views.
 After training, the network is expected to generalize, that is, to be able to predict the correct parameters for transformed views that were never exposed to it during training.

-The proposed approach has certain similarities with two other approaches [7,8].
-In [7], the problem of approximating a function that maps any perspective 2-D view of a 3-D object to a standard 2-D view of the same object was considered.
-This function is approximated by training a generalized radial basis functions neural network (GRBF-NN) to learn the mapping between a number of perspective views (training views) and a standard view of the model.
+The proposed approach has certain similarities with two other approaches [11][12].
+In [11], the problem of approximating a function that maps any perspective 2-D view of a 3-D object to a standard 2-D view of the same object was considered.
+This function is approximated by training a Generalized Radial Basis Functions Neural Network (GRBF-NN) to learn the mapping between a number of perspective views (training views) and a standard view of the model.
 The training views are obtained by sampling the viewing sphere, assuming that the 3-D structure of the object is available.
-In [8], a linear operator is built which distinguishes between views of a specific object and views of other objects (orthographic projection is assumed).
+In [12], a linear operator is built which distinguishes between views of a specific object and views of other objects (orthographic projection is assumed).
 This is done by mapping every view of the object to a vector which uniquely identifies the object.
 Obviously, our approach is conceptually similar to the above two approaches, however, there are some important differences.
 First of all, our approach is different in that it does not map different views of the object to a standard view or vector but it computes the parameters of the transformation that align known and unknown views of the same object.
 Second, in our approach, the training views are not obtained by taking different pictures of the object from different viewpoints.
 Instead, they are affine transformed views of the known view.
 On the other hand, the other approaches can compute the training views easily only if the structure of the 3-D object is available.
 Since this is not always available, the training views can be obtained by taking different pictures of the object from various viewpoints.
 However, this requires more effort and time (edges must be extracted, interest point must be identified, and point correspondences across the images must be established).
-Finally, our approach does not consider both the x- and v-coordinates of the object points during training.
+Finally, our approach does not consider both the x- and y-coordinates of the object points during training.
 Instead, we simplify the scheme by decoupling the coordinates and by training the network using only one of the two (the x-coordinates here).
 The only overhead from this simplification is that the parameters of the affine transformation must be computed in two steps.